PabloSajnovsky/tkScenarist/README.md

 the .zip archive internal structure has been thought this way to help you mastering your data at any moment, in any case;

-* First tab is project's data: title, subtitle, episode number, author, author e-mail and phone (plus some stats info);
+* First tab is project's data: title, subtitle, episode number/title, author, author e-mail and phone (plus some stats info);

 * Second tab is a `draft/extra notes` text zone you may need, in order to keep some good idea along with your pitch/scenario;